 (Adynamic Ileus; Paralytic Ileus; Nonmechanical Bowel Obstruction; Ogilvie’s Syndrome; Colonic Pseudo-obstruction)

 DefinitionIleus is a type of non-mechanical bowel obstruction.
 It results when peristalsis stops.
-Peristalsis is the wavelike contractions that help push stool through the colon and small bowel.
+Peristalsis is the wavelike contractions that push contents through the digestive system.

 |Small Bowel Distention|